QuantumConcepts/CodeGenerator/README.md

 CodeGenerator is truly going to change the way you write code - for the better.
 We've used this tool on private projects for years and decided to make it available to everyone.

-##Free for Personal and Non-profit Use
-CodeGenerator is free for personal and non-profit use.

 ##Open Source
 CodeGenerator has been released on GitHub as open-source software!
 We hope to get the open source community's input and help to make this product even better.

 ##Installation
 CodeGenerator is currently available as a Windows installer.
-The latest version is v1.7.2.0 and [it can be downloaded here](https://www.quantumconceptscorp.com/Products/CodeGenerator.aspx).
+The latest version [can be downloaded here](https://github.com/QuantumConcepts/CodeGenerator/releases).

 ##Quick Start Guide
 The first step is to understand how CodeGenerator works.
 Basically, CodeGenerator is a tool that reads a database schema and outputs generated code based on that schema.
 The output is completely up to you - C#, Java, HTML, text, XML, etc. - you can created templates to generate anything you you can think of.